Smalley (excavator)

 A smalley is a type of small excavator with two wheels on a single axle.
 It had no drive to the wheels, moving instead by pulling itself along using the excavator or 'backhoe' arm.
 Once in location the machine worked as any other 360° excavator, with two fixed-adjustable front legs, and two rear legs which could be mechanically height-adjusted from within the cab.
-For larger distances the machine could be towed on the road at moderate speeds using a suitable vehicle such as a Landrover or large van.
+For larger distances the machine could be towed on the road at moderate speeds using a suitable vehicle such as a Land Rover or large van.